Vizzuality/serverless-app-scaffold/infrastructure/gcp/README.md

 This is a slimmed down version of [this guide](https://medium.com/google-cloud/cloud-sql-with-private-ip-only-the-good-the-bad-and-the-ugly-de4ac23ce98a)

 You will need the following information from the Google Cloud console:
-- <bastion-instance-name> - name of the bastion host VM instance in Compute Engine
+- < bastion-instance-name > - name of the bastion host VM instance in Compute Engine
-- <sql instance connection name> - connection name of the Cloud SQL instance
+- < sql instance connection name > - connection name of the Cloud SQL instance
-- database password - secrets manager
+- < database password > - secrets manager

-You will also need to ensure that the user has IAP-secured Tunnel User role.
+You will also need to ensure that the user has **IAP-secured Tunnel User role**.

 Steps:
-- (one time per user) Run `gcloud compute ssh <bastion instance name>` to SSH into the bastion host
+- (one time per user) Run `gcloud compute ssh <bastion instance name> --zone=<zone where bastion is located>` to SSH into the bastion host
 - (one time per bastion host) Inside the bastion host, follow the [steps to download and install the Cloud SQL Auth proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy#install)
-- (when connecting) Run `gcloud compute start-iap-tunnel <bastion instance name> 22 --local-host-port=localhost:4226` locally.
+- (when connecting) Run `gcloud compute start-iap-tunnel <bastion instance name> 22 --zone=<zone where bastion is located> --local-host-port=localhost:4226` locally.
 This will start a tunnel, which you must keep open for the duration of your access to the SQL database
 - (when connecting) Run `ssh -L 5433:localhost:5433 -i ~/.ssh/google_compute_engine -p 4226 localhost -- ./cloud-sql-proxy <sql instance connection name> --port=5433 --private-ip` locally.
 This will start a 2nd tunnel, which you must also keep open for the duration of your access to the SQL database
 - The remote Postgres database is now reachable on a local port 5433: `psql -h 127.0.0.1 -p 5433 -U db_user -W db_name`